Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Computational details and methodology

 \section{Computational details and methodology}

 The BE is usually seen as a local property arising from the electronic interaction between the substrate (grain surface or adsorbent) and the species deposited on it (adsorbate).
 For a bounded adsorbate, the BE is a positive quantity.
-It is defined as the difference in electronic optimized energy between the separated radical ($E_{rad}$) and substrate ($E_{sub}$) and the adsorbed radical on the substrate ($E_{complex}$), i.e.,
+It is defined as the difference in electronic optimized energy between the separated radical ($E_{rad}$) plus the substrate ($E_{sub}$) and the adsorbed radical on the substrate ($E_{complex}$):